fioprotocol/fio-bundles/README.md

 Configuration items of note are;
 * The DB is queried for new wallets, and new addresses for each wallet (max of 500/wallet) every 30 minutes
 * Address processing occurs every 5 minutes and once an individual address is processed, it is reprocessed based on its remaining bundled transactions;
-    if < 10 the address is refreshed with new bundled transactions if < 20 the address is checked again 1 hour later if < 40 the address is checked 4 hours later if > 40 the address is checked 12 hours later
+  * if < 5 the address is refreshed with new bundled transactions
+  * if < 10 the address is checked 1 hour later (+ 1-10 minutes)
+  * if < 20 the address is checked 4 hours later (+ 1-30 minutes)
+  * if < 40 the address is checked 8 hours later (+ 1-60 minutes)
+  * if > 40 the address is checked 16 hours later (+ 1-120 minutes)
+* For each refresh interval above a random delay of X minutes, denoted in the parenthesis above, is added to allow a load balance factor.
+The actual value of this random delay is also based on the nbr of remaining transactions, starting at 1-10 minutes and progressing to 1-120 minutes.
+For an address who tx count falls below the min threshhold and is refreshed, a cooldown period is added of 30-60 minutes.
+This cooldown period will be updated per the workflow above once the actual transaction count is determined.

 ## Building